madiator/smarter.github.io/_posts/2018-05-28-deliberate-practice.markdown

 Expert chess players, on the other hand, absorb in a lot more information --- they see which pieces are weakly positioned vs. which ones are strongly positioned.
 They probably almost see a story that is playing out on the board.
 If you show a valid board, and then ask them to recall, they are able to recall very well.
 I, on the other hand, will struggle to recall a few pieces here and there.
 Also, interestingly, if you show an invalid board, with the pieces placed incorrectly, they will struggle to recall the board!

 The point about mental representations is that better mental representations help you think faster and clearer than others.
 And deliberate practice helps to hone the mental representations.
+And in a way, mental representations are very much akin to mental models.

 There are of course a number of other factors that help and influence expertise (for example, it helps a lot to have great teachers and to get immediate feedback so as to correct your mistakes), and Ericsson does a great job about explaining all of this.